Sustainable Packaging: What You Need To Know in 2023

 Sustainability has become an important concern and a practice to adopt for both consumers and brands.

-Especially, millennials are actively forcing brands to become responsible socially.
+Especially millennials are actively forcing brands to become responsible socially, Sustainable Packaging.

 In practice, this is done by:

-• My striving to minimize supply chain, processes of production and carbon footprint.
+- I am striving to minimize the supply chain, processes of production, and carbon footprint.

-• By extending the life cycle & usability of the packaging with the creation of a circulating economy.
+- By extending the life cycle and usability of the packaging with the creation of a circulating economy.

 Why Going for Sustainability in Packaging is Important

-But this is not just form the end-consumers only.
+But this is not just for end-consumers.
 Large corporations like Unilever Australia are putting pressure on the Australian government.
 Unilever has demanded the government do more work in the battle against plastic pollution.

 And if such big corporations can question and force governments to take action, then this clearly means that:

-• Consumers want to associate more with brands that show responsibility towards the environment
+- Consumers want to associate more with brands that show responsibility for the environment.

-• This situation will naturally put more pressure on smaller brands to go for sustainable packaging practices
+- This situation will naturally put more pressure on smaller brands to adopt sustainable packaging practices.

-What it Means to have Sustainable Design in Packaging?
+What does it mean to have sustainable design in packaging?

 Recycled material can help a lot in doing this.
 It can also be done by designing your packaging with some other purpose in mind.